- Great Science Schools' Share 2017

 The Making a Difference Awards recognise the outstanding achievements of University of Manchester staff, students, alumni and external partners and celebrate how they are making a difference.

-Through the Science Window CPD Courses - final workshops of 2016-17 are taking place in May.
+Through the Science Window CPD Courses

 Through the Science Window courses are one-day, one-off courses led by recognised experts in their field on key topics in primary science and engineering.